Annie Haslam: Career with Renaissance

-In February 1971, Haslam became the new lead singer of Renaissance, after answering an advertisement in the British periodical Melody Maker, and auditioning for the band in Surrey.
+In 1971, Haslam became the new lead singer of Renaissance after answering an advertisement in the British periodical Melody Maker and auditioning for the band in Surrey.

 Charles Snider stated: "Annie Haslam's voice, soaring high along with the melody, is the big news.
 Far more West End than Carnaby Street, it would come to define the band."

 With Renaissance, Haslam was lead vocalist on seven studio albums during their classic period (1972–1979), four studio albums from 1981–present, and a number of live albums.
+In August 1978 the band's single "Northern Lights" reached the top 10 in the UK singles chart.

-In August 1978 the band's single "Northern Lights" reached the top 10 in the UK singles charts.
+In 2018, Haslam provided her perspective on her work with Renaissance: "I love all the albums from Prologue to A Song for All Seasons [including Ashes Are Burning, Turn of the Cards, Scheherazade and Other Stories, Live at Carnegie Hall, and Novella].
+I think they are masterpieces.
+Azure d'Or is okay, the changes within the band and sound started with this album...
+I felt we were going in the wrong direction and away from our roots...
+Jon Camp led us into another style of music taking us away from our identity along the way.
+These were the [albums] Camera Camera and Time-Line.
+Personally, I feel we shouldn't have abandoned who we were and our heritage".